blaney83/waterfall_chart_viz/README.md

 # waterfall_chart_viz
 #### Creates a descriptive waterfall chart view when provided Data Table containing a binned column and a target column.

-This node allows you to visualize the bifurcated cummulative effect various bin are having on an net column output.
+This node allows you to visualize the bifurcated cummulative effect various bins have on net column output.
 Common applications include finances and modeling change over time.

 ![Chart View](charts.png)